-The overall amount of a soft loan principal does not exceed 50 % of the eligible costs and 80 % of the operating losses of the undertaking up to a maximum of EUR 25 million.
+The overall amount of a soft loan principal does not exceed 65 % of the eligible costs and up to a maximum of EUR 50 million per undertaking at any given point in time.

-For energy-intensive undertakings active in a sector or sub-sector listed in Annex I to Temporary Crisis Framework, the amount of soft loan may be increased to a maximum of 70 % of the eligible costs related to the production of the products in the sectors or sub-sectors listed in the Annex and may amount to a maximum of 80 % of the operating losses of these activities up to EUR 50 million per undertaking, whereby activities not listed in Annex I cannot receive more than EUR 25 million.
+For energy-intensive undertakings active in a sector or sub-sector listed in Annex I^{41} to Temporary Crisis Framework, the amount of soft loan may be increased to a maximum of 80 % of the eligible costs and up to EUR 150 million per undertaking.